ronaghi/segmentation/README.md

-# segmentation
+# Segmentation of the Group of Twenty (G20) Countries
-Segmentation of the Group of Twenty (G20) Countries
+My research objective is segmentation of the Group of Twenty (G20) countries based on their economic health.
+The G20 is an intergovernmental forum comprising 19 countries and the European Union.
+It works to address major issues related to the global economy such as international financial stability, climate change mitigation, and sustainable development.
+Macroeconomic indicators help to judge the overall health of an economy.
+Individuals and businesses often use these indicators to make financial decisions.
+These decisions can relate to making financial investments, saving money, acquiring new assets or other important decisions.